SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 ### Notification System

-Starting from demo3 the application implements a notification system by email.
+Starting from demo3 the application, implements a notification system by email.
 Since the users in the database are using fake emails but with a real domain `polito.it`, we couldn't use the aforementioned email to actual sending notification, instead, we use a single real `gmail.com` address for each type of user in which all the emails will be received and another account for the system to send the emails.

 - `thesismanagementnoreply@gmail.com`: the address that the application uses to send emails.
 - `thesismanagementstudent@gmail.com`: the address in which we receive the emails for any student.
 - `thesismanagementteacher@gmail.com`: the address in which we receive the emails for any teacher.

-The email server is realized using a popular js library for express, `nodemailer` and uses SMTP protocol along side the "Password App" authentication configured in the system google account.
+The email system is realized using a popular js library for Express, `nodemailer` and uses SMTP protocol along side the "Password App" authentication configured in the Google account settings (for the no-reply account).

 The backend makes use of an internal method to build the email called `buildEmail`, this method **must** receive two mandatory parameters from the front end api:

-- `type`: the type of notification that needs to send, for example "application", used in the switch case to decide how to body of the email and to which address will be sent.
+- `type`: the type of notification that needs to send, used to decide how the body of the email will be like and who to send the notification to.
-- `subject`: the text to put in the subject of the email (usually easier to build in the front-end where all data are available)
+- `subject`: the text to put in the subject of the email (usually easier to build in the front-end where all data is available)

-- additional parameters received related to the email will be stored in a **Rest Parameter** `(...data)`, these are used in the switch case to build the text, like *"hello {studentname}"* .
+- additional parameters received related to the email will be stored in a **Rest Parameter** `(...data)`, these are used to build the final email content.

 **Notifications implemented:**

 - DEMO 3: a notification is sent to the student when a professor takes a decision about his application.

 ## Useful ideas and future development needs
-### Update get thesis proposals
-Students need to get thesis proposals filtered by their course, and professors need to get only their own thesis proposals (so the ones containing the corresponding teacher id), so it might be a good idea to split the two apis into one since the filtering needs to be done on a different field.
-Tests need to be update accordingly.
+None yet...

 ## React Client Application Routes